hkitago/QuoteLink/README.md

 ## Roadmap

-- Removal of marketing parameters (e.g., Amazon affiliate links and utm parameters) and conversion to mobile-specific URLs
 - Addition of action menu (For requests to add posting destinations, please contact me via the contact information below)
 - Creation and exporting with image